knickum/samples/bash/logging/README.md

 ## Samples to automatically add in syslog logging to bash scripts

+Preferred option in many cases would probably be option 4, except where making a temp file should be avoided for whatever reason or in simple scripts where brevity would be nice

 All information comes from: http://urbanautomaton.com/blog/2014/09/09/redirecting-bash-script-output-to-syslog/ with some additional ideas from http://stackoverflow.com/questions/11027679/store-capture-stdout-and-stderr-in-different-variables-bash